Protocol

 # Validate

-ajv validate -s schema/protocol.schema.json -d protocols/vendorname/vendorname-broadcast.protocol.yaml
+ajv validate -s specs/schema/protocol.schema.json -d specs/protocols/vendorname/vendorname-broadcast.protocol.yaml

 6